TaksaphornNow/OpenGL-Game/README.md

 # Kodjeng Spaceship

-A small 3D arcade-style space shooter built with modern OpenGL (3.3 core).
+A small 3D arcade-style space shooter built with modern OpenGL.
 You control a rocket in space, shoot incoming UFOs, dodge enemy bullets, and survive as long as you can while your score and HP are shown with an overlay HUD.

 This project is based on the LearnOpenGL framework and adds: